-Here in Part Two of our blog for City of Dreams Mediterranean in Cyprus, we asked Aristos Aristotelous, Managing Director of ELEMEC GBC, to describe their role and pick out his highlights of the development.
+Welcome to Part Two of our blog for City of Dreams Mediterranean in Cyprus.
+Aristos Aristotelous, Managing Director of ELEMEC GBC, describes their role and picks out his highlights of the development.

 How did you first become involved with the City of Dreams Mediterranean project?